markgodiy/PUG/PUG-Bytes/230811_TestPendingReboot.md

 ## Background

-During my never-ending quest search for PowerShell scripts for System Admins, I came accross this `Test-PendingReboot` script by Brian Wilhite.
+During my never-ending quest for PowerShell scripts for System Admins, I came accross this `Test-PendingReboot` script by Brian Wilhite.

 I'm amazed at how elegant of a solution it is to a common issue for SA's "Do I need to reboot?".
 Operationally, it's simple and fast.